Internet censorship in Hong Kong: Copyright

 The Copyright Ordinance (Chapter 528) provides the legal framework for copyright protection in Hong Kong.
 In April 2011 the government introduced the Copyright (Amendments) Bill 2011 that, if passed, will introduce (i) a new technology-neutral exclusive right for copyright owners to communicate their works through any mode of electronic transmission, with criminal sanctions against those who make unauthorised communication of copyright works to the public; (ii) safe harbour provisions for online service providers; and (iii) additional factors to consider by the courts when awarding additional damages for copyright infringement.

 There are complaints that the proposed amendments prohibiting unauthorised use of copyright material in any medium without permission threatens freedom of speech.
 The bill may negatively affect works of satire or parody on the Internet because there is no "fair-use exception".
 The government's position is that the amendments strengthen intellectual property rights.
 Some pan-democratic activists and supporters termed the bill an "Internet Article 23" (a reference to Hong Kong Basic Law Article 23, controversial anti-subversion measures the government proposed in 2002 that led to Hong Kong's largest-ever street demonstrations, the proposed article was withdrawn in September 2003, and then re-introduced and passed in March 2024).

 Hong Kong national security law

-Article 43 of Hong Kong national security law states that platforms, publishers, and internet service providers may be ordered to take down electronic messages published that are "likely to constitute an offence endangering national security or is likely to cause the occurrence of an offence endangering national security".
+Article 43 of Hong Kong national security law states that platforms, publishers, and Internet service providers (ISPs) may be ordered to take down electronic messages published that are "likely to constitute an offence endangering national security or is likely to cause the occurrence of an offence endangering national security".
 Individuals, organizations, and companies who do not comply with such requests could face fines of up to 100,000 HKD (US$12,903) and put into prison for six months.

 The Hong Kong chief executive may authorize the police to intercept communications and conduct surveillance to “prevent and detect offences endangering national security".